 The University will offer the parties interim remedial measures as appropriate and feasible.
-This may include, for example, counseling, medical support, a paid leave of absence for the complainant, changes to work schedule to accommodate the need to go to court for a restraining order, help with accessing supportive resources, and other measures including the interim remedial measures for students mentioned in the student sexual, interpersonal and protected class misconduct, https://policy.usc.edu/student-misconductsection E.9.II.3 of SCampus.
-A request for interim remedial measures may be made by the complainant to the Designated Investigator at the time the complaint is made or while the investigation or decision is pending.
+This may include, for example, counseling, medical support, a paid leave of absence for the reporting party, changes to work schedule to accommodate the need to go to court for a restraining order, help with accessing supportive resources, and other measures including the interim remedial measures for students mentioned in the student sexual, interpersonal and protected class misconduct (https://policy.usc.edu/student-misconduct).

+A request for interim remedial measures may be made by the reporting party to the Designated Investigator at the time the complaint is made or while the investigation or decision is pending.

 The Investigator will work with the appropriate University office on an appropriate response to the request.